bfritscher/cours-ptw-slides/zero_to_hero_tools_and_git.md

 ### Preprocessors

-Preprocessor is a program that processes its input data to produce output that is used as input to another program
+A preprocessor is a program that processes its input data to produce output, that is used as input to another program

 **CSS preprocessor:** Less, Sass, Stylus, ...